This is a short post that will explain the concepts of 1X2 betting.

 - 1 = Home win;

 - 2 = Away win.

-The tie event means that 1X2 betting is not usually done on matches that enter overtime, such as soccer.
+The tie event means that 1X2 betting markets are used on matches that don’t enter overtime, such as soccer.

-However, you can still utilise 1X2 odds on most sports, including ice hockey – it’s just not as common as Money Line betting.
+You can still utilise 1X2 odds on most sports, including ice hockey – it’s just not as common as, for

 It may also be referred to as Full Time Result betting.

 How Does 1X2 Betting Work?

 Here is a screenshot of the upcoming Premier League soccer matches:

 Let’s focus on Chelsea v Man Utd.
 In the Full Time Result market: